 The Translation Certification Process at a Glance

-To become a certified translator Canada through ATIS, you must first be an associate member in good standing of ATIS.
+To become a certified translator in Canada through ATIS, you must first be an associate member in good standing of ATIS.
 This is achieved by attending an information session and passing a translation exam, held generally twice a year.

 Candidates can take the exam, or present a dossier, when they have translated the required number of words, or have been employed full-time in translation during the required number of years.
 Associate members who have a degree in translation must have at least one year of experience.
 Those without a translation degree must have at least four years of experience.